JayL33z/SOC-Case-Studies/001/README.md

 ### 2.2.
 Containment
 The incident responder is brought in to limit the spread and impact of the incident.
-### Containment: Email
+#### Containment: Email
 As per the playbook, the email security solution/gateway was configured to block the sender regardless of whether the source is legitimate.
 > Analyst notes: As the sender is a legitimate vendor, it is likely that his email account had already been compromised and hence used by the attacker to send out malicious emails.

-### Containment: Endpoint
+#### Containment: Endpoint
 As per the playbook, the endpoint security solution was set to contain the system administrator's endpoint.
 This isolates the endpoint from the rest of the subnet to both prevent the malware from spreading and prevent the attacker from pivoting into the internal network from the infected endpoint.
 > Analyst notes: The containment of live servers have greater service disruptions as compared to the containment of client machines.
 Hence the plan for containment must be carefully thought-out during the preparation phase.

-### Containment: Network
+#### Containment: Network
 As per the playbook, the network security solution such as IPS/IDS, firewalls were set to block the known malicious domains/IP addresses on the network level.
 > Analyst notes: Blocking on network level effectively stops any beaconing to the attacker's CnC and prevents any further remote action from the attacker.
-Also it reduces likelihood of other users accessing and downloading the malware.
+Also it reduces likelihood of other users/endpoints from accessing and downloading the malware.

+#### Containment: User account
+Temporarily disable the affected system administrator's user account.
+> Analyst notes: Attacker could have harvested the system administrator's credentials and hence further authenticate it on other systems especially if same domain user accounts are used across systems.

 ### 2.3.
 Eradication
 The incident responder thoroughly investigates to remove the root cause and any traces of the incident from affected systems.

-### Containment: Email
+#### Eradication: Email
+Investigate the affected system administrator's email account such as Sent emails, Outbox etc. to check if any further malicious emails were sent to any other internal or external recipients.
+Notify and escalate accordingly.

-### Containment: Endpoint
+#### Eradication: Endpoint
+Remove all known malicious artifacts from the affected system, for example in this case, XXXX_Troubleshooting_Guidev2.pdf.exe.
+> Analyst notes: However before removing, if required by IR to perform malware analysis in order to thoroughly understand malware behaviour, ensure that a copy of the malware is securely stored first for safe analysis.

-### Containment: Network
+#### Eradication: Network
+Investigate network-based logs such as firewall logs, or network event logs on the endpoint itself to check any suspiscious connections from the infected endpoint to other systems in the network.
+Then repeat to conduct investigation, containment, and eradication on those individual systems (endpoints) as required.

 ### 2.4.
 Recovery

 ## 3. Lessons Learned<a id='lessons-learned'></a>